DevOps in Practise – The Ops Side

 • Site-Reliability Engineering

-All these ramifications tries to solve problems by combining Agile Development and IT Operations by relying on the same culture-shifting, bringing Development and Operations teams together under the DevOps umbrella.
+All these ramifications try to solve problems by combining Agile Development and IT Operations by relying on the same culture-shifting, bringing Development and Operations teams together under the DevOps umbrella.

-We shouldn’t think of DevOps as a set of tools, the idea behind this is that even if you have the coolest toolset, but if there’s no knowledge about sharing or it doesn’t bring teams together, you aren’t being DevOps at the end of the day.
+We shouldn’t think of DevOps as a set of tools, the idea behind this is that even if you have the coolest toolset, but if there’s no knowledge about sharing or it doesn’t bring teams together, you aren’t being DevOps at the end of the day and that’s when Azure DevOps comes in handy.

 Azure DevOps is a rich solution that provides development services to support your teams to plan work, collaborate on code development and build and deploy applications, supporting culture and set of processes that bring not only Developers and IT Operations teams together, but also Project Managers and contributors to complete the software solution.